-The Tanzania Food and Drugs Authority (TFDA) was established under the Tanzania Food, Drugs and Cosmetics Act, Cap 219 with the mission of protecting and promoting public health by ensuring quality, safety and effectiveness of food, medicines, cosmetics and medical devices.
-One of the TFDA functions is to conduct pre-marketing assessment of the regulated products to ensure that they meet quality, safety and efficacy standards before they are registered and allowed to circulate into the market.
+The Tanzania Medicines and Medical Devices (TMDA) was established under the Tanzania Medicines and Medical Devices Act, Cap 219 with the mission of protecting and promoting public health by ensuring quality, safety and effectiveness of medicines, medical devices and diagnostics.
+One of the TMDA functions is to conduct pre-marketing assessment of the regulated products to ensure that they meet quality, safety and efficacy standards before they are registered and allowed to circulate into the market.

-In trying to streamline and effectively control herbal medicinal products, TFDA developed the first Guidelines for Registration of Herbal Drugs in the year 2004.
+In trying to streamline and effectively control herbal medicinal products, TMDA developed the first Guidelines for Registration of Herbal Drugs in the year 2004 and revised it in 2017.
 The previous edition of the guidelines is therefore reviewed since the use of herbal medicinal products has expanded in recent times and gained popularity globally as a result of technological advancements.